Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 This sample has two workers which are hard coded as projects for the sake of keeping the sample easy to use.
 This manifests in several ways

  1. Both `Worker1` and `Worker2` are different projects so that the solution automatically starts with two workers.
- 1. Both `Worker1` and `Worker2` have different endpoint names so they have distinct queue names when running in your development environment.
+ 1. Both `Worker1` and `Worker2` have different endpoint names so they have distinct queue names when running in the development environment.
  1. Both `Worker1` and `Worker2` have hard coded settings in the app.config

-In a real solution you would do the following
+In a real solution the following is more likely

  1. Have one Worker in the project (or even have the `Server` double up as a worker)
  1. In deployment the same `Worker` endpoint would be deployed to multiple machines and only differ by their app.config.